theohbrothers/PSRepositoryReleaseManager/README.md

 ### Development

-#### Generating release notes
+#### Release notes

 The entrypoint script [`Invoke-Generate.ps1`](src/scripts/dev/Invoke-Generate.ps1) is used to generate release notes based off local repositories.
 To generate one, specify the path to the local repository and the variant of release notes to generate.

 ##### Variants

-The names of all release notes variants can be found in the module's [`generate/variants`](src/PSRepositoryReleaseManager/generate/variants) directory and goes by the convention `GenerateVariant-<VariantName>.ps1`.
+The names of all release notes variants that can be generated can be found in the module's [`generate/variants`](src/PSRepositoryReleaseManager/generate/variants) directory and goes by the convention `GenerateVariant-<VariantName>.ps1`.

 #### Releases

 The entrypoint script [`Invoke-Release.ps1`](src/scripts/dev/Invoke-Release.ps1) can be used to create or simulate the creation of releases for GitHub repositories.
-Simply fill in all relevant values pertaining to the release, and if desired, the path to the file containing the release notes to include with it.
+Fill in all relevant values pertaining to the release, and if desired, the path to the file containing the release notes to include with it.

 ### Continuous Integration

 The included CI files use a very similar set of [entrypoint scripts](src/scripts/ci) to the development versions to run the very same steps of generating release notes and creating releases.

-#### Generating release notes
+#### Release notes

-Parameters are provided for [customizing](docs/samples/ci/azure-pipelines/generate) the **generate** step.
+To generate release notes, [reference](docs/samples/ci/azure-pipelines/generic) the `generate.yml` entrypoint template of this project from your CI file.
+The **generate** step can also be customized through provided [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.yml.generate.sample).

 #### Releases

 **Note:** Ensure your main project's CI file(s) and/or settings are configured to run CI jobs for tag refs.

-Parameters are provided for [customizing](docs/samples/ci/azure-pipelines/release) the **release** step.
+To create releases, [reference](docs/samples/ci/azure-pipelines/generic) the `release.yml` entrypoint template of this project from your CI file.
+The **release** step can also be customized through provided [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.yml.release.sample).

 Releases will be created for tag refs.
 Tags must follow [Semantic Versioning](https://semver.org/) and be prepended with a lowercase `v`: